World Poverty,

 Some richer-country charities also give some aid in various forms to some of their poor, more often emergency or crisis aid but also some longer-term aid as well.
 This aid is generally very limited and often also less effective than it could be.

-In richer countries, trying to target their poor people can create so many problems that often poor people can be helped more by targeting them less - as discussed further in our Social Poverty section.
+In richer countries, governments trying to target their poor people can create so many problems that often poor people can be helped more by targeting them less - as discussed further in our Social Poverty section.

 Clearly if you are poor in an entirely poor world, then you can simply say 'tough world'.